dpscience/DDRS4PALS/README.md

 3. Compile (x86/x64) and Run the code on your Machine.
 4. Start the Simulation or Acquisition Modus if your DRS4 Board is connected.
 5. Finished.
 Press run to obtain your Lifetime Spectra.

+# Manual
+- The full documentation can be found [here](https://github.com/dpscience/DDRS4PALS/wiki).